No–no paradox

 The no–no paradox is a distinctive paradox belonging to the family of the semantic paradoxes (like the Liar paradox).
 It derives its name from the fact that it consists of two sentences each simply denying what the other says.

 History

 A variation on the paradox occurs already in Thomas Bradwardine’s Insolubilia.
 The paradox itself appears as the eighth sophism of chapter 8 of John Buridan’s Sophismata.
-Although the paradox has gone largely unnoticed even in the course of the 20th-century revival of the semantic paradoxes, it has recently been rediscovered (and dubbed with its current name) by the US philosopher Roy Sorensen, and is now appreciated for the distinctive difficulties it presents.
+Although the paradox went largely unnoticed even during 20th-century revival of semantic paradoxes, it has recently been rediscovered (and dubbed with its current name) by the American philosopher Roy Sorensen, and is now appreciated for the distinctive difficulties it presents.

 Formulation

 The notion of truth seems to be governed by the naive schema: